denipersson/Tower_Defense_Turret/README.md

 HOW TO USE:

-Add this script to your turret game object.
+Add the Tower.cs script to your turret game object.

 The tower mesh needs to be divided in two parts: the stationary part and the moving part.
 The moving part is the one you assign as the "top" part in the inspector.